Uva Next

-The Uva Next was a franchise cricket team that took part in Sri Lanka Premier League, representing Uva.
+Uva Next was a franchise cricket team that took part in Sri Lanka Premier League, representing the Uva province.
 Success Sports Private Limited purchased the team for $4.6 million in 2012.
-They was owned for seven years, after which a new agreement may be negotiated.
+They owned the team for seven years, after which a new agreement could be negotiated.

 History

 The Uva cricket team was a Sri Lankan cricket team that represented the Uva Province.
 The team was established in 2004 and only featured in the 2003-04 season of the Inter-Provincial First Class Tournament.
 The team was captained by Chaminda Vaas.
 In the 2011 edition of Sri Lanka Premier League the Uva Province team was known as the Uva Unicorns.
 But after the franchise model was introduced the team owners changed the name to Uva Next.

 After the franchise model was introduced for the Sri Lanka Premier League in 2012, Uva made a reappearance in the Sri Lankan cricketing arena as Uva Next.
 The team was captained by Thilina Kandamby in the 2012 season as their marquee player Chris Gayle could not participate due to an injury.